 Below you'll find information about accessing and using the analysis tools.
 This information applies to all standard feature analysis tools.

 This topic discusses the standard feature analysis tools available in the portal.
 For information about the GeoAnalytics Tools, see Perform analysis using ArcGIS GeoAnalytics Server.
-See Understanding analysis in Portal for ArcGIS for an overview of each toolset.
+See Understanding analysis in ArcGIS Enterprise for an overview of each toolset.

 The administrator of your organization needs to grant you certain privileges for you to perform analysis.
 To use any of the analysis tools, you need the following privileges:

 - Create, update, and delete content

 If you do not have these privileges, you will not see the Perform Analysis option as described below.

 Certain tools need additional privileges such as Network Analysis and GeoEnrichment.
 See Perform analysis for more information about these tools.

 To access and use analysis tools in Map Viewer, follow these steps:

 - Open a web map containing the feature layer or layers you want to analyze in Map Viewer.

 - Click the Contents button in the Details pane.